Table of contents

 The packaging is likely to differ

-Devices bought through Apple Certified Refurbished come in labelled, Apple-branded packaging and include Apple-branded accessories.
+Devices bought through Apple Certified Refurbished come in labeled, Apple-branded packaging and include Apple-branded accessories.
 In comparison, seller refurbished devices will likely come in unbranded packaging.
-While they will come with a charger, they may not contain any accessories (e.g headphones).
+While they will come with a charger, they may not contain any accessories (e.g., headphones).

 Should You Buy Refurbished Electronics?

 At RefurbMe, we are big believers in buying high-quality refurbished electronics.
 When purchasing any tech device, we advise erring on the side of caution.
 Make sure you tick all of these boxes:

 - The cosmetic condition of the product is made clear

 - The refurbished computer, phone or iPad comes with a warranty